genestack/user-tutorials/source/tutorials/Microbiome_analysis/intro.rst

 **********************************

 First, we need a good example of microbiome data.
-You can `upload your own data`_ using 'Import' button or search through all the available experiments using `Data Browser`_ application.
+You can `upload your own data`_ using **Import** button or search through all the available experiments using `Data Browser`_ application.
 Our analysis will be based on data coming from `Alfano et al. 2015`_.
 Let's look up this experiment in the platform and open it in the `Metainfo Editor`_: